 The records for the world’s tallest people are perhaps the most iconic of all Guinness World Records titles.

-However, among this pantheon of rather large record breakers, there is one who stands head and shoulders above the rest.
+However, among this pantheon of giants, there is one who stands head and shoulders above the rest.

 Robert Wadlow, the tallest man ever, was 8 ft 11 in (2.72 m) at his peak height.
 That’s taller than a grizzly bear standing on its hind legs.